Github-Aiko/lotusboard/README.md

 Subscription:

- - ClashVPN mode profile (Proxy all traffic except local and icmp), add &flag=clashvpn to fetch it
+ - ClashVPN mode profile (Proxy all traffic except local and icmp), add &flag=gclh to fetch it

  - Simplified the default clash config